Bangladesh Aeronautical Centre: Indigenous manufacturing

-Bengal Basic Trainer (BBT)
+Bengal Basic Trainer

-The BBT-1, BBT-2 made by BAC.
-BBT-2 a military basic trainer and light attack aircraft, is the result of a collaboration between Bangladesh Aeronautical Centre (BAC) and Aermacchi, a subsidiary of Leonardo.
+The BBT-1, BBT-2 made by BAC, BBT-2, a military basic trainer and light attack aircraft, is the result of a collaboration between Bangladesh Aeronautical Centre (BAC) and Aermacchi, a subsidiary of Leonardo.
 Sporting a retractable tricycle landing gear and low wing arrangement, this modern aircraft is powered by a Rolls-Royce M250 340 kW turboprop engine, achieving a maximum speed of 354 km/h, a range of 1,000 km, and a service ceiling of approximately 6,500 m.

 With a two-person crew capacity, the BBT-2 can also accommodate two additional passengers or a stretcher with a patient during emergencies.
 Fitted with advanced avionics and safety gear from US and European suppliers, such as Honeywell, Garmin, and Martin-Baker, this side-by-side seat military trainer is undergoing test flights.

 The inaugural test flight of the BBT-2 took place in November 2023.